RaphaelLight/scheduler-repo/Scheduler-Console-(Full-Code)/README.txt

 The only feature left to be implemented is the GUI.

-Reminder: The project files may not include the "save_files" folder for some reason so you might as well add it.
+REMINDER: The project files may not include the "save_files" folder for some reason so you might as well add it.